mwcz/clayto-hugo/content/posts/060 - Low-fi Laptop Hard-drive Cloning/index.md

 ### The destination laptop's *wired* IP address

 To find *wired* IP address, use either use `ip addr` or Settings / Network.
-Once you find it, go to the *old laptop* and run `export NEW_LAPTOP_IP="1.2.3.4"` but replace `1.2.3.4` with the IP you found.
+Once you find it, go to the *source laptop* and run `export DEST_LAPTOP_IP="1.2.3.4"` but replace `1.2.3.4` with the IP you found.
 Then go back to the destination laptop.

 ### The path to the disk we're going to write the image onto